Gary, South Dakota

 Gary is a city in Deuel County, South Dakota, United States.
 The population was 240 at the 2020 census.
 South Dakota Highway 101 serves as the main route of the community.

+In 2022, the town celebrated its 150th anniversary.

 History

 A post office called Gary was established in 1874.
 Gary was platted by the railroad in 1877.
 It was named for H. B. Gary, a postal official.
 An early variant name was State Line.